docker/awesome-compose/official-documentation-samples/rails/README.md

 ## Configure mail

 The app includes a maildev server so you can view emails sent by your app.
-Comment out the maildev service if your app doesn't send email.
+Uncomment the maildev service in docker-compose.yml if your app needs to send email.

-If it does, add this to config/development.rb
+Then add this to config/development.rb

 ```yaml
 config.action_mailer.delivery_method = :smtp